 Mini soccer was developed and started at Tuckwell Park and Fontenoy Oval, where MCS mini soccer continues today.

 In 1987 a number of MCS parents wanted to improve the quality of coaching and Mr Bruce Thomas (gear steward for the then Socceroos) ran a number of clinics at Marsfield Park to ‘coach the coaches’.

 From its inception MCS had adopted the grading of children in the u/9 and up competition to allow children of similar abilities to play with their peers – a tradition that remains today.

-This history was provided by a several former and current committee members.
-The MCS committee would like to acknowledge the support and advice given by Mr Trevor and Mrs Diane Burge.
+This history was provided by several former and current committee members.
+The MDF committee would like to acknowledge the support and advice given by Mr Trevor and Mrs Diane Burge.

 If anyone has any further information or would like to contribute, please contact the committee via our president at email@example.com